SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## URLs

 * `betaTestingURL` (optional, string): The URL of the page where beta testers can register.
-* `betaTvTestingURL` (optional, string): The URL of the page where Apple TV beta testers can register.
+* `tvBetaTestingURL` (optional, string): The URL of the page where Apple TV beta testers can register.
 * `feedbackURL` (optional, string): The URL of the feedback form.
 * `dataProtectionURL` (optional, string): The URL of the data protection information page.
 * `impressumURL` (optional, string): The URL of the impressum page.
 If none is provided, the corresponding menu entry will not be displayed.